 All residence halls are smoke free environments.
 For health and safety reasons the Housing and Residence Life Office does not allow smoking in any room, or on any porch or balcony, or in any residential common area.
-No smoking should take place within 30 feet of any entrance/exit to any SMCC building per System policy.
+As of August 1, 2015 SMCC is a tobacco free campus per Maine Community Colleger System policy.
 No future fire safety improvements are planned for the campus.

 The following Clery Statistics are for the South Portland campus only.
-The Midcoast campus, located at 29 Sewall Street, Brunswick had no reportable incidents for 2013.
-SMCC Bath Center, located at 11 Park Street, Bath also had no reportable incidents for 2013.
+The Midcoast campus, located at 29 Sewall Street, Brunswick had no reportable incidents for 2014.

-Clery Crime Statistics - On Campus -Residence Halls
+Clery Crime Statistics - VAWA Offenses On Campus -Residence Halls

 Total Incidents in Residence Halls

-Violation 2011 2012 2013
+Violation 2012 2013 2014

 a.
-Domestic Violence - - 1
+Domestic Violence - 1 0

 b.
-Dating Violence - - 0
+Dating Violence - 0 1

 c.
-Stalking - - 0
+Stalking - 0 0

 Caveat:

-Clery Crime Statistics - On Campus
+Clery Crime Statistics - VAWA Offenses On Campus

 Total incidents on Campus

-Violation 2011 2012 2013
+Violation 2012 2013 2014

 a.
-Domestic Violence - - 0
+Domestic Violence - 0 0

 b.
-Dating Violence - - 0
+Dating Violence - 0 1

 c.
-Stalking - - 0
+Stalking - 0 0

 Caveat:

-Clery Crime Statistics - Public Property
+Clery Crime Statistics - VAWA Offenses Public Property

 Total Incidents on Public Property

-Violation 2011 2012 2013
+Violation 2012 2013 2014

 a.
-Domestic Violence - - 2
+Domestic Violence - 2 0

 b.
-Dating Violence - - 0
+Dating Violence - 0 0

 c.
-Stalking - - 0
+Stalking - 0 0

 Caveat:

-Clery Crime Statistics - Noncampus
+Clery Crime Statistics - VAWA Offenses Noncampus

 Total Incidents on Noncampus

-Violation 2011 2012 2013
+Violation 2012 2013 2014

 a.
-Domestic Violence - - 0
+Domestic Violence - 0 0

 b.
-Dating Violence - - 0
+Dating Violence - 0 0

 c.
-Stalking - - 0
+Stalking - 0 0

 Caveat: